Jared Firestone: Skeleton

-Firestone was introduced to skeleton in 2014, during his recovery from a Transient Ischemic Attack (TIA) suffered while in law school.
+Firestone was introduced to skeleton in 2014, during his recovery from a transient ischemic attack suffered while in law school.

 He debuted for Israel in 2019.
 Firestone's first World Cup season was 2019–20, during which he entered two events and placed 41st overall.
 He did not compete in the 2020–21 World Cup but returned for event in 2021–22, finishing 43rd overall.

 In his early seasons, Firestone competed on the North American Cup circuit.
 By his third competitive season, he came within three places of qualifying for the 2022 Winter Olympics, finishing the year ranked 44th in the world by the International Bobsleigh & Skeleton Federation (IBSF).

 In the 2022–2023 season, Firestone won Israel's first-ever gold medal in a sliding sport at an Olympic-discipline event.

 During the 2024–2025 season, Firestone qualified Israel's first sled in a World Championship since 2019.
 He advanced to the finals, becoming the first Israeli athlete to reach that stage of a major sliding competition.